 Sippela Lila Bluestone, Rochester NY

-Peace can be a risk because we must compromise, go beyond our comfort zones, and venture into the unknown.
 Experience the storytelling model Noa developed to help build bridges for peace and dialogue in your community.
 Learn how listening to and telling the story of “the other” can help break through stereotypes and rhetoric as you find compassion and the possibility of change.

-Diverse Voices: Storytelling to Build Community
+Storytelling To Build Community

 Explore the power of storytelling as a community-building tool.
 Discover how the experience of telling and being listened to creates a greater sense of trust and connection within our communities and across cultures.